-At NIA we maintain a broad and balanced curriculum.
-In addition to our delivery of subject-based curriculum, we also have our character education which has been introduced throughout our school, from reception to sixth form.
-This character curriculum helps to prepare children for their future learning and adult lives.
+During the difficult time of pandemic, we have managed to safely maintain a broad and balanced curriculum.
+In addition to our delivery of subject-based curriculum, we also have our character education which has been introduced throughout our school, from reception to Year 13: it's in our DNA.
+This character curriculum will help prepare children for their future learning and adult lives.
 It focuses on: Responsibility, Collaboration, Respect, Care, Excellence and Aspiration and complements our subject curriculum and House system.
 (See appendix 1)